 First, you need to understand a bit about JPEG files.

 JPEGs are a great choice for many situations, but they are not perfect for every occasion.

 The JPEG format is actually a compression file, so every time you save the file, the computer is making decisions to throw out what it deems non-essential information.

 This is great if you’re trying to make a picture small enough to email, but not a good situation if you are interested in printing high-quality prints or enlargements.

-Now, most of the time this is fine, because cameras are advanced enough to make good decisions.
+Now, most of the time this is fine because cameras are advanced enough to make good decisions.
 But that is also the source of the issue: it’s just a camera, making a decision about your precious photos based on a sensor and an algorithm.
-It does not have human instinct or artistic license to recognize that some pictures ought to look a certain way, or have a certain amount of details.
+It does not have a human instinct or artistic license to recognize that some pictures ought to look a certain way or have a certain amount of details.